ccrookston/Dapper.SimpleRepository/README.md

 # Dapper.SimpleRepository

-Dapper.SimpleRepository is a Dapper extension that creates a repository which reduces CRUD operations to a single line of code.
+Dapper.SimpleRepository creates a Dapper repository that reduces CRUD operations to a single line of code.
 It also greatly simplifies executing CRUD operations with filters, executing full queries, and executing stored procedures.
 It supports Async and non-Async in Framework, Standard and Core.

 First, create your repository by injecting the connection string and defining the type: